-- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase, and rewards can be converted into ThankYou points at a ratio of one point per cent
+- The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase (in the form of ThankYou points)

 There are lots of ways to earn Citi ThankYou points

 I like calling out award chart sweet spots as I find them.
 While most people agree that flying Qatar Airways is great, there are lots of ways to redeem miles for travel on Qatar Airways that don’t include Privilege Club.

 One fantastic Qatar Airways Privilege Club sweet spot is being able to redeem miles for travel between the US and Europe via Doha.
 For 85,000-90,000 miles one-way in business class, you can travel to almost any of Qatar Airways’ destinations in Europe.